20220856/RR-20220856.github.io/Information-Systems/Assignments/Application/Application-of-Information-Systems-to-Business-Brief.md

 ## Review of Database Design

 In order to accomodate these search queries, two changes had to be made to the database in order to ensure the function of these detailed requirements;
 - To the Cinema Table, "Cinema_Theatres" was added, in order to show the number of Theatres in each Cinema.
-This information was not available prior.
+This information was not available prior. **HOWEVER, this was later removed, as the sum of Theatres with "Cinema_ID=1" could be determined instead.**
 - To the Screening Table, "Screening_Day" was added, in order to show what weekday the screening is on.
 Previously, only the date was available.
 - In the Screening Table, "Screening_DateTime"'s datatype was changed from DateTime to SmallDateTime.
 Accuracy to 0.003 seconds is not required.
 - In the Film Table, "Film_Duration" was changed to a single INT of the runtime in minutes - "Film_Duration_Mins", rather than TIME.